isovector/thinking-with-types/prose/computing/5-generics.markdown

 [code/Generic/Omit.hs:GEqOmitProduct](Snip)

-Sum types are a little trickier in that we must ensure both arguments come from the same constructor:
+Sum types are slightly more work, in that we must ensure both arguments come from the same constructor:

 [code/Generic/Omit.hs:GEqOmitSum](Snip)